|

 and the environment, the population could quickly go down to

 five billion with mass famine and disease.
+Whilst

 supermarkets promote cheap food, this is short-term gain, Since